Urashima Tarō: Okinawa

 Chamberlain noted the theory that the Dragon Palace might be a romanticized notion of Okinawa, since "Ryūgū" (Dragon Palace) and Ryūkyū (Okinawa) are near homophones.

 Recorded in (遺老説伝, Irō setsuden) of the 18th century, Tale 103 "A person of Yonaha village visits the Dragon Palace" is considered analogous to Urashima Tarō.
 In it, a certain man of Yonaha village in Haebaru finds a lock of black hair and returns it to a beautiful maiden.
 She leads him to the Dragon Palace.
 Three months pass and the man wishes to return, but the goddess reveals 33 generations have already passed in his absence.
 The man receives a folded-up piece of paper he is forbidden from unwrapping, but he opens this packet and a piece of white hair clings to him, turning him into an old man, and he dies.
 He was enshrined at the place which was named Usani-daki, because the man had "sat and reposed" (usani) in his despair.

 Similar tales are found on Miyako-jima and other places.
-Yanagita Kunio felt that the notion of the Dragon Palace shared its origin with the concept of Niruya in the southerly islands of Japan.
+Yanagita Kunio felt that the notion of the Dragon Palace shared its origin with the concept of Niruya (Niraikanai) in the southerly islands of Japan.

 Irō setsuden also records a similar tale, number 42, about (善縄大屋子, Yoshinawa Fuyako), which describes a man who, bidden by a mysterious woman appeared before him, carried a large turtle to his home, which bit and gave him a terrible wound so that he was buried.
 But he turned out not to have died a mortals death, and lived on.